The history of the flu virus

 How is the flu vaccine determined?

-Starting in 1973, the World Health Organisation began issuing guidance to all nations on the composition of the flu vaccine for each coming flu season.
-Each year, the World Health Organisation meets and may make different recommendations to previous years based on the data they have available and their expectations for which flu strains are likely to be the most widespread the following year.
+Starting in 1973, the World Health Organization began issuing guidance to all nations on the composition of the flu vaccine for each coming flu season.
+Each year, the World Health Organization meets and may make different recommendations to previous years based on the data they have available and their expectations for which flu strains are likely to be the most widespread the following year.

 Click here to read more about how the 2020 flu shot is determined.